Why Ian Stannard's victory at Omloop Het Nieuwsblad is Team Sky's greatest – VeloNews.com

 Tao Geoghegan-Hart’s rise from domestique to Giro champion this autumn?
 Wrong again.

-Ian Stannard‘s against-all-odds victory in the 2015 Omloop Het Nieuwsblad is the greatest victory in Team Sky/Ineos’ jam-packed palmarès.
+Ian Stannard‘s against-all-odds victory at the 2015 Omloop Het Nieuwsblad is the greatest victory in Team Sky/Ineos’ jam-packed palmarès.

 Wearing the number one of defending champion on his back, the Burly brit outfoxed and overpowered a Deceuninck-Quick-Step trio to take a victory that plucks at the heartstrings in a way that Brailsford’s boys have never achieved since.